empowerhack/Hababy/README.md

 [http://ionicframework.com/docs/v2/getting-started/installation/](http://ionicframework.com/docs/v2/getting-started/installation/)

-* Install Node.js 4.6.1 using Mac installer from nodejs.org
+* Install Node.js **6** using Mac installer from https://nodejs.org/en/
 * Install cordova and ionic using npm: sudo npm install -g cordova ionic
+* The current version as of 12 Nov 2016 should be ionic 2.1.8 (run ionic -v)
 * You may need to install command-line deployment tools:
 ```
 xcode-select --install